Non-Discrimination in Employment.

 |1.25||Employee Alcohol Usage Policy.
 Messiah College prohibits the possession or consumption of alcohol by employees on property owned or controlled by the College with the exception of personal residences not used for student housing.
 Employees are prohibited from consuming alcohol with students or furnishing alcohol to students.
 Employees are expected to exercise professional discretion and judgment as to use of alcohol when on College business or in other business or social settings.|

-Tobacco-Free Workplace.
 Messiah College is dedicated to providing a healthy, comfortable and productive work environment for our employees.
 It is a tobacco-free environment.
 Smoking and the use of tobacco in any form is, therefore, prohibited in, on, or about all College-owned or leased buildings, grounds and property and College vehicles, whether or not on campus.
 In addition, those individuals who are issued College uniforms shall refrain from the use of tobacco products while wearing these uniforms.
+The use of e-cigarettes or any non-FDA approved nicotine delivery system is also prohibited.

-The College will strongly encourage visitors and contractors to comply with the Tobacco-Free Workplace policy.
+The College requires visitors and contractors to comply with the Tobacco-Free Workplace policy.

 All employees share in the responsibility for adhering to and enforcing the policy.
 Any problems should be brought to the attention of the appropriate supervisor and handled through the normal chain of command.
 Employees who violate this policy will be subject to the same disciplinary actions that accompany infractions of other College rules, which disciplinary actions may include termination of employment.